-The Haenicke Institute for Global Education (HIGE) offers need– and merit–based scholarships for short-term study abroad courses directed by Western Michigan University faculty in fall, spring, summer I and summer II semesters.
-Need–based awards are worth up to $2,000; merit-based awards are worth up to $1,000*.
-Eligible students may apply for one or both awards.
+Beginning September 2018, The Haenicke Institute for Global Education (HIGE) Study Abroad Scholarship offers need–based scholarships for short-term study abroad courses directed by Western Michigan University faculty in fall, spring, summer I and summer II semesters.
+These awards are worth up to $450 and all students with demonstrated financial need will receive some funding.

 - Enrollment in a WMU degree-granting program; students who graduate before the start of the study abroad course are not eligible.

 - Applicants must have filed a FAFSA with the WMU Student Financial Aid office to be eligible for this award.
 Pell eligibility and estimated family contribution are used to determine financial need.

 - Admission and commitment to a short-term study abroad course (minimum three credits) taught by WMU faculty.

 - Spring programs: November 15

 - Summer I programs: January 31

 Eligible Programs (Programs Updated Periodically. please check broncos abroad for this year's offerings)